morganstanley/winss/README.md

 provides tools to supervise a collection of processes, handle logging, and also administeration.

+## Use Case
+While there are many use cases for process supervision, the primary use case is a lightweight replacement for the service manager built into Windows when running processes in Windows Docker containers.
+When WinSS is added as the CMD entrypoint for a Docker image, it enables a Docker container to run multiple services manage by WinSS.

-Using this framework it is simple to handle complex scenarios with little code such as  adding/removing services and starting/stopping services in a particular sequence.
+Using this framework it is simple to handle complex scenarios with little code such as adding/removing services, starting/stopping services in a particular sequence, automatic restarts of services when they fail, and having STDOUT/STDERR logged to the local filesystem.
 There is no requirement to change an application to handle events like traditional Windows services. *winss* can handle simple console applcations the way it should have been.

 ## Getting Started